Click to add wheel entries

 Logo What is a Shark Picker Wheel?

-A shark picker wheel is a fun and engaging way to explore different shark species.
+Use the shark picker wheel to randomly pick a type of shark and then click the winning shark image to learn facts about that shark!
 You can spin the wheel to randomly discover sharks from around the world — from the fearsome Great White to the 500 year old Greenland Shark!
 It’s a creative tool for learning about these fascinating creatures and the role they play in ocean ecosystems.
 Whether you're a student, teacher, or just curious about marine life, spinning to discover sharks adds a bit of fun to education!
 Spin the wheel and click the winner to find out more facts about that shark!

 Logo How To Use the Shark Picker Wheel